Dimer-projection contact and the clock shift of a unitary Fermi gas

-Figure~\ref{fig:spectralweight}(b) shows a clear proportionality between $I_d$ and $C$ in unitary clouds at various $T/T_F$.
-A single point represents the average of about 30 datasets, each composed of four experiment cycles that interleave measurements of $C$ from the HFT and $I_d$ from the dimer, along with zero-drive background measures for both.
-Probe conditions are chosen to remain close the linear-response regime, and we compensate for nonlinear effects by correcting $\alpha$ to an extrapolated linear-in-$\Omega_{23}^2$ regime, as seen in the inset of Fig.~\ref{fig:spectralweight}(a) for the HFT.
+Figure~\ref{fig:spectralweight}(b) shows a model-independent comparison of the dimer weight and $\widetilde C$ found from the HFT, for unitary Fermi gases prepared at various $T/T_F$.
+A single point represents the average of about 30 datasets, each composed of four experiment cycles that interleave measurements of $C$ from the HFT and $I_d$ from the dimer, along with zero-drive reference measures for both.
+Probe conditions are chosen to remain close to the linear-response regime, and we compensate for nonlinear effects by correcting $\alpha$ to an extrapolated linear-in-$\Omega_{23}^2$ regime, as seen in the inset of Fig.~\ref{fig:spectralweight}(a) for the HFT.
 This calibration is data-intensive, as it depends both on $\omega$ and on $T/T_F$.
 Figure~\ref{fig:spectralweight}(b) reports $I_d/k_F a_{13}$ in order to account for the variation in $E_F$ between datasets; the unscaled dimer weight, plotted on the right axis, are calculated using an average $k_F$.
-When compared to Eq.~\eqref{eq:Id}, a best-fit $\ell_d$ is found to be $100(3)(4)\,a_0$, which gives $A_d = 0.67(2)(3)$ using the CC value for $\kappa$; here, uncertainties are respectively statistical and systematic.
+We find a clear proportionality between $I_d$ and $C$.
+Interpreted with Eq.~\eqref{eq:Id}, a best-fit $\ell_d$ is found to be $100(3)(8)\,a_0$, with uncertainties that are respectively statistical and systematic.

-Data are compared in Fig.~\ref{fig:spectralweight}(b) to matrix elements anticipated by the z.r., SqW, and CC models.
-Clear deviation from the z.r. $\ell_d = a_{13} \approx 222\,a_0$ indicates that $^{40}$K is not in the universal-dimer limit, as already anticipated by $\kappa \neq a_{13}^{-1}$ in Fig.~\ref{fig:dimer}(a), since $\kappa$ governs the exponential decay of the dimer state beyond the range of the potential.
-A $\sim 30\%$ correction can be attributed to finite-range effects, which modify the matrix element: the SqW model \cite{SM} finds $A_d \approx 1.1$ and $\ell_d \approx 160\,a_0$.
-The CC matrix element reveals a further correction due to multi-channel effects, and yields $\ell_d =100.7(4)\,a_0$, or $A_d =0.672(3)$, in agreement with the measured dimer strengths.
+Data in Fig.~\ref{fig:spectralweight}(b) are compared to matrix elements anticipated by the z.r., SqW, and CC models.
+Clear deviation from the z.r.\ $\ell_d = a_{13} \approx 222\,a_0$ indicates that $^{40}$K is not in the universal-dimer limit, as already anticipated by $\kappa \neq a_{13}^{-1}$ in Fig.~\ref{fig:dimer}(a), since $\kappa$ governs the exponential decay of the dimer state beyond the range of the potential.
+A $30\%$ correction can be attributed to finite-range effects, which modify the matrix element: the SqW model \cite{SM} finds $\ell_d \approx 160\,a_0$.
+The CC matrix element reveals a further correction due to multi-channel effects, and yields $\ell_d \approx 100.7\,a_0$, in agreement with the measured dimer strengths.
+Using the CC value for $\kappa$, the deviation of our best-fit line from the z.r. case is given by $\kappa \ell_d = 0.67(2)(6)$.